What Is a #10 Can? Everything You Need to Know about using #10 Cans

 Do #10 Cans Rust?

 Always make sure to keep the cans dry.
 Never store them in the basement.
-You also want to keep the cans off of concrete floors and away from walls; put them on pallets or shelves instead.
+You also want to keep the cans off concrete floors and away from walls; put them on pallets or shelves instead.

 What if you have to store #10 cans in the basement or somewhere humid?

-Ideally you would not keep #10 cans in the basement; the risk of corrosion is too high.
+Ideally, you would not keep #10 cans in the basement; the risk of corrosion is too high.
 However, I have heard of many people protecting their #10 cans with paraffin.
 For example, a member of the Homesteading Today community did this while living on a boat.

 To coat #10 cans in paraffin:

-• Do not store the cans in buckets as this will trap humidity in with the can.
+- Do not store the cans in buckets, as this will trap humidity in with the can.

 There is no need to store canned foods in the refrigerator.
 The entire point of canning them is to keep them fresh.
 However, it is generally safe to put unopened cans in the fridge.
-The only potential issue is that your fridge might be high humidity, which could eventually lead to corrosion.
+The only potential issue is that your fridge might have high humidity, which could eventually lead to corrosion.

 You generally shouldn’t put opened cans of food into the fridge though.
 Once open, the food can react with the opened metal rim of the can.
 Metal could then leach into the food.
 However, the risk of this happening is very low.
 It could take years for any significant leaching to occur.
 So, it’s not as bad a practice as some would have you think (Sources: Science Notes, Alsaksa USDA)